Intensive Care Medicine - ST3

-The Intensive Care Medicine National Recruitment Office (ICMNRO) at NHS England working across West Midlands is coordinating the national process for recruiting trainees into Intensive Care Medicine ST3 posts in the United Kingdom.
+The Intensive Care Medicine National Recruitment Office (ICMNRO) at NHS England - Midlands is coordinating the national process for recruiting trainees into Intensive Care Medicine ST3 posts in the United Kingdom.

 Intensive Care Medicine (ICM) also referred to as critical care medicine, is the body of specialist knowledge and practice concerned with the treatment of patients, with, at risk of, or recovering from potentially life-threatening failure of one or more of the body organ systems.
 It includes the provision of organ system support, the investigation, diagnosis, and treatment of acute illness, systems management and patient safety, ethics, end-of-life care, and support of families.